jschristie/docs/sources/faq/general.md

 Aside from using static public ip address, you could opt to use some static ip address from private range of your internal network, and to employ some sort of reverse proxy, or load balancer, or simple port forwarding on another internet-facing device that will forward connections to your instance in that network.
 When it's set up this way you can freely change your public ip address on this internet-facing intermediary device (just will need to make sure your DNS records will be updated accordingly each time).

+## How do I set my port to something other than 443?

+Ports other then 443 are not really supported.
+Port 443 is the Apache Web Server.
+But you'd have to update all the metadata too, like the config data in `https://hostname/.well-known/openid-configuration` and also the SAML metadata.
+And even then you still might face bugs.

+Recommendation: use a virtual ethernet interface and a different IP address on your server rather than trying to update the port to a different port.

 ## How do I customize the IDP to ask for Email instead of Username for login?

 In oxTrust navigate to the Manage Authentication tab within the Configuration section.
 By default the Primary Key and Local Key are set to `uid`.
 Set those values to `mail` and now your Gluu Server will expect email as the identifier instead of username.